jaystream/docs-purchasing/README.md

 # CI Purchasing system documentation

 This is a complete platform for automating the purchase requisition and PO generation.
-Built through Codeigniter system, it has the flexibility to be easily integrated and customized workflows in the normal purchasing cycle.
+Built through Codeigniter system, it has the flexibility to be easily integrated and customized workflows of the normal purchasing cycle.
 This is a cost effective way to lessen paperworks and improve employee productivity.
-Spending can easily be monitored  for financial management and reports are readily available for any decision-making.
+Spending can easily be monitored  for financial management and reports are readily available for any decision-making purposes.

 # Purpose of the Purchasing Guide